 The physical variables are needed in making oil trajectory forecast, which includes variables from 3D ocean model (i.e., currents, sea level, water temperature and salinity) and ice model (ice concentration).
 The state-of-the-art Baltic Sea 3D ocean forecast are made by BSH and DMI by using HBM model and SMHI using NEMO-Nordic.
 The hourly forecast (in 1nm resolution) is freely available from CMEMS data portal.
 The quality of the currents and 3D ocean are normally good for oil drift trajectory prediction but still subjective to extensive validations.
-The quality of the existing oil spill case (Christiansen, 2003, also see http://ocean.dmi.dk/case_studies/index.uk.php) but still lack of quantitative validations.
+The quality of the existing oil spill case in the Baltic Sea has been proved in several existing oil spill cases (Christiansen, 2003, also see http://ocean.dmi.dk/case_studies/index.uk.php) but still lack of quantitative validations.
 Use of multi-model forecasts has shown with added values (Broström et al., 2011).